Ramalinga Swamigal: Teachings

 Within the complex are seven cotton fabric screens, representing the seven factors that prevent a soul from realizing its true nature.
 The entire complex is bound by a chain with 21,600 links, said to represent '21,600 inhalations' by a normal human being.
 He said the intelligence we possess is Maya intelligence, which is not the true and final intelligence.
 The path of final intelligence is Jeeva Karunyam.

 Vallalār (Ramalinga) advocated a casteless society, and condemned inequality based on birth.
 He was opposed to superstitions and rituals.
 He forbade killing animals, even for the sake of food.
 He advocated feeding the poor as the highest form of worship.
 He also forbade idol worship, as he is historically said to have strongly opposed idols of Hindu gods and those made of himself by his followers.
 His rejection of idol worship was based on his belief in a formless, universal divine presence, rather than devotion to physical representations of God.

 Vallalār advocated a spiritual path free from ritualistic practices, superstitions, and reliance on physical idols.
 His teachings emphasized compassion, love for all beings, and the pursuit of enlightenment, which he felt could not be achieved through the worship of idols or rituals.
 He encouraged his followers to focus on the formless divine and inner spirituality, rather than external symbols.

 One of the main teachings of Ramalinga is "Service to Living Beings is the path of Liberation (Moksha)".
 He declared that death is not natural, and that life's first priority should be to fight death.
 He declared religion in itself a darkness.
 He said God is "Arul Perum Jothi" (Divine Light of Grace), the personification of grace or mercy and knowledge, and that the path of compassion and mercy is the only path to God.
 Today, there are spiritual groups spread out all over the world who practice his teachings and follow the path of Arut Perum Jothi.

 Literary works

 As a musician and poet, Ramalinga composed 5,818 poems teaching universal love and peace, compiled into 'Six Thiru Muraigal', which are all available today as a single book called Thiruvarutpa ('holy book of grace').
+He wanted people to read only the last of the six volumes of the "Thiruvarutpa" as the older volumes were written with an incomplete experiences.
+His ideology wants the people to attain "Wisdom Body" just like him.
+One among the last poetic title within the "6th Thiruarutpa" is called "Gnanasariyai" which contains 28 poems.
+People who are familiar with samarasa suththa sanmargam asks the new comers to read "Gnanasariyai" to understand the "Perubadesam"(Available for free download in the internet)which is his last speech before entering the hut in "Mettukkup(p)pam" to understand his journey.
 He composed the Veeraraghva Panchakam dedicated to Veeraraghava Perumal located in Tiruvallur.

-Other works of his include the Manumurai Kanda Vāsagam, which describes the life of Manu Needhi Cholan, and Jeeva Karunya Ozhukkam, which emphasizes compassion towards all sentient forms and insists on a plants-only diet.
+Other works of his include the Manumurai Kanda Vāsagam, which describes the life of Manu Needhi Cholan, and Jeeva Karuanya Ozhukkam, which emphasizes compassion towards all sentient forms and insists on a plants-only diet.